Larry Sloan: Biography

 Under Sloan, Price Stern Sloan became one of the largest publishing houses on the West Coast of the United States.
 In addition to releasing more than 70 editions of Mad Libs under Sloan, the company also published 150 softcover books under Sloan by 1973.
-While simultaneously serving as CEO, Sloan also edited manuscripts submitted for publication.
-He personally edited a series of joke books called, World's Worst Jokes.
+While simultaneously CEO, Sloan edited manuscripts submitted for publication.
+He edited a series of joke books called, World's Worst Jokes.
 Sloan created and published the successful book, "The VIP Desk Diary, after asking himself "What would somebody's desk diary look like if they were the richest man in the world?"
 Other successful titles, many of which were humorous, released under Sloan was How to Be a Jewish Mother, written by Dan Greenburg and first released in 1965 and Droodles, which was also created by Roger Price.
 Still, Mad Libs proved to be one of the company's most successful products, with 110 million copies sold as of 2012.

 Larry Sloan further launched Price Stern Sloan's "Wee Sing" product line in the late 1970s.
 Sloan had found a handmade children's book of the same name, which led to a successful line of books, videos, and audio releases, including Wee Sing Video Series and Wee Sing in Sillyville.

 Price Stern Sloan partner and Mad Libs co-creator Roger Price died in 1990.
 In 1993, Leonard Stern and Larry Sloan sold Price Stern Sloan to Putnam Berkley Group, which is now known as Penguin Group.

 Sloan and Stern later co-founded Tallfellow Press, a publishing company specializing in business books based in Beverly Hills.
 Sloan's daughter, Claudia Sloan, continues to head Tallfellow, as of 2012.

 Larry Sloan died from a brief illness at Cedars-Sinai Medical Center in Los Angeles on October 14, 2012, at the age of 89.
 He was the last surviving founder of Price Stern Sloan, as Leonard Stern had died in 2011.
 Sloan was survived by his wife of thirty-nine years, Eleanor; five children - Claudia Sloan, Bonnie Smigel-Derin, Liz Fallert, Amy Harrison and Scott Harrison; and six grandchildren.
 He had been a longtime resident of Malibu, California.